 Village Halloween Parade (October) - Over the years it's become a massive party with wildly costumed characters, puppets, bands, dancers and about two million spectators.
 Don't let the crowd scare you off—this is a lively NYC tradition you won't want to miss.

 Macy's Thanksgiving Day Parade (November) - School marching bands, celebrity guests and performers bring excitement to the Macy's Thanksgiving Day Parade, but they take a backseat to the real stars of the show—the balloons.
 Every year, more than 2.5 million cheering spectators watch.

-ING NYC Marathon (November) - This is the big one—a sporting event that often proves to be as much a life-changing experience as a physical challenge.
-Like all marathons, the New York City race covers 26.2 miles from start to finish—but no other city offers competitors the sights, sounds and sheer excitement of the NYC Marathon’s five-borough course.
+TCS New York City Marathon (November) - This is the big one—a sporting event that often proves to be as much a life-changing experience as a physical challenge.
+Like all marathons, the New York City race covers 26.2 miles from start to finish—but no other city offers competitors the sights, sounds and sheer excitement of the NYC Marathon's five-borough course.

-Times Square New Year's Eve (December) - it wouldn’t be New Year’s Eve without watching the crystal ball drop in Times Square.
-Despite the typically frigid temperature, a million people gather for the world’s most famous New Year’s Eve party.
+Times Square New Year's Eve (December) - It wouldn't be New Year's Eve without watching the crystal ball drop in Times Square.
+Despite the typically frigid temperature, a million people gather for the world's most famous New Year's Eve party.

 AOL Travel: Top 10 Things to Do in New York